 A study in mice did find that topical Ketoconazole application increased hair growth in areas that had been clipped down when compared with the control group.
 However, this does not necessarily mean that Nizoral will have the same effect for humans, or that it can be used to treat hair loss conditions as supposed to just potentially speeding up regrowth.

-For those looking to use a topical treatment for hair loss, taking a risk (in terms of its effectiveness) with Nizoral is unnecessary when the UK and US medical regulatory bodies (the MHRA and FDA) have already licensed the medication minoxidil for use as a hair loss treatment.
+For those looking to use a topical treatment for hair loss, the UK and US medical regulatory bodies (the MHRA and FDA) have already licensed the hairloss solution minoxidil for this purpose.

 Minoxidil works by stimulating hair regrowth on the scalp, and can be used to treat male pattern hair loss amongst other hair loss conditions.
-Belgravia produce minoxidil in a variety of strengths, meaning that a hair loss specialist can create a treatment plan with your ideal daily dosage included.
+Belgravia offers a range of minoxidil products, meaning that a hair loss specialist can create a treatment plan with your ideal formulation included.

 Belgravia often uses topical applications of high strength minoxidil to treat stubborn areas of hairloss such as a receding hairline.

 Minoxidil can be used on its own or alongside the only other clinically-proven, MHRA-licensed and FDA-approved male hair loss treatment, finasteride 1mg.

 This oral tablet works by blocking DHT, the androgen that causes pattern hair loss by shrinking the hair follicles located along the top of the scalp, from hairline to crown.

 Supplementary, non-pharmaceutical treatment boosters such as the FDA cleared LaserComb, can be recommended by hair specialists following a consultation, based on individual needs and medical suitability, to form a comprehensive treatment approach to tackling hair loss and preventing baldness.